Fabio430/Progetto_PDGT/README.md

    - **Corpo della Risposta**:
      ```json
      {
       "error_messages": [
+        "Error adding movie 'Memories of Murder': This movie already exists",
+        "Error adding movie 'Eyes Wide Shut': The format of the genres is not valid",
-         "Error adding movie 'Invalid Movie 1': The year is not correct",
+        "Error adding movie 'Pulp Fiction': The format of the runtime is not valid",
-         "Error adding movie 'Invalid Movie 2': The year is not correct"
+        "Error adding movie 'Akira': The format of the rating is not valid",
+        "Error adding movie 'Ran': This movie already exists"
       ]
      }
      ```